 Happier customers, increased sales, a pay raise, recognition from the boss, and an exciting new role or project are examples of ways in which you can help employees feel compensated for the time and energy that any change requires.

 You can expect that the employees will experience the same range of emotions that you experienced when the change was introduced to you.
 Never minimize an employee's response to even the most simple change.

-You can't know or experience the impact from an individual employee's point of view.
+You can't know or experience the impact of an individual employee's point of view.
 Maybe the change seems insignificant to many employees, but the change will seriously impact another employee's favorite task.
 Hearing the employees out and letting them express their point of view in a non-judgmental environment will reduce resistance to change.

 Control of their own jobs is one of the five key factors in what employees want from work.
 This control aspect follows when you seek to minimize resistance to change.
 Give the employees control over any aspect of the change that they can manage.